syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/CommonDocmentnot/How-to-Place-UserControl-in-a-Header-Cell.md

 ---
 layout: post
-title: How to Place a Checkbox in a Header Cell | Windows Forms | Syncfusion
+title: How to Place a UserControl in Header Cell | Windows Forms | Syncfusion
-description: How to Place a Checkbox in a Header Cell
+description: Learn here all about how to Place a UserControl in a Header Cell of Syncfusion Windows Forms GridControl control and more.
 platform: windowsforms
 control: GridGrouping
 documentation: ug
 ---

-# How to Place UserControl in a Header Cell
+# How to Place UserControl in a Header Cell in Windows Forms GridControl

 To have User Control in GridGroupingControl, GridGenericCellModel and GridGenericCellRenderer classes must be derived and User Control designed must be made as a CellModel in the GridGroupingControl using these derived classes.